Home · Blog · Compliance

 What is the fine for breaking LOLER regulations?+

 There is no upper limit.
-Since the Legal Aid, Sentencing and Punishment of Offenders Act 2012, magistrates' courts can impose unlimited fines for health and safety offences.
-Crown Court fines follow HSE's sentencing guidelines, which can reach millions of pounds for larger organisations.
+Since the Legal Aid, Sentencing and Punishment of Offenders Act 2012, magistrates courts can impose unlimited fines for health and safety offences.
+Crown Court fines follow the HSE sentencing guidelines, which can reach millions of pounds for larger organisations.

 Can a director be personally prosecuted for LOLER breaches?+